 Income from licensing and YouTube ad revenue is the source for business costs and day-to-day expenses that are not directly tied to creating the game.
 We offer services for television, commercial, documentary, online, and any media outlet that have need for Titanic-related imagery.
 We are proud to have been featured on major cable networks, pay channels, and streaming services.
 If you are interested in licensing from us, please visit this page here.

 Finally, Titanic: Honor and Glory is being created by Four Funnels Entertainment Co.
-A subsidiary of Vintage Digital Revival- a limited liability company created with the aim of preserving the past with the technology available of today.
+A subsidiary of Vintage Digital Revival- a limited liability company created with the aim of preserving the past with the technology available of today, founded 10-10-2013.
 Originally Four Funnels Co. alone was behind the development of T:HG.
 As further projects started coming up hand-in-hand alongside the game it was decided to keep Four Funnels’ focus on the game and have VDR as the parent working on all projects.